A community meeting was held on March 11, 2020 to review the conceptual design alternatives.

 The project is in the Dranesville District in the Pimmit Run Watershed.

-The project is in the conceptual design phase.
+The project is in the preliminary design phase.

 County staff will work with the community throughout the design process to arrive at the best possible solution for the project area.

-Construction of the Tucker Avenue Neighborhood Stormwater Project is estimated to cost about $3.7 million.
+Construction of the Tucker Avenue Neighborhood Stormwater Improvement Project is estimated to cost $5.2 to $8 million depending on the feasibility of different alternatives.
 Stormwater projects are funded through the county Stormwater Service District.

-For more information please email Project Manager Sajan.Pokharel@fairfaxcounty.gov, Stormwater Planning Division, Department of Public Works and Environmental Services, or call 703-324-5687, TTY 711.
+For more information please email Project Manager Sajan Pokharel, Stormwater Planning Division, Department of Public Works and Environmental Services, or call 703-324-5687, TTY 711.

 12000 Government Center Pkwy